Show All Answers

 We do not keep privacy screens in the library because of their tendency to interfere with screen visibility.
 You can check out a laptop on the first floor and use it in a location where no one can see your screen.

-We use ESET Endpoint Antivirus, which proactively scans for all kinds of potentially unsafe applications: adware, Trojans, spyware, keyloggers, and other forms of malicious software.
-ESET Endpoint Antivirus gets consistently positive ratings from IT professionals, who particularly appreciate that it updates frequently to incorporate emerging threats.
+We use Faronics Antivirus, which proactively scans for all kinds of potentially unsafe applications: adware, Trojans, spyware, keyloggers, and other forms of malicious software.
+ESET Endpoint Antivirus gets consistently positive ratings from IT professionals, who particularly appreciate its speed and accuracy.

 All library computers have the same IP address and use random ports for each request.
 Computer users may download the TOR browser on library PCs and use it during their sessions.
 It will be removed during the Deep Freeze reset between sessions.